IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/setup/integrate-tomtom-indigo-into-a-gradle-project-navkit2.md

 ## Dependency management

 The TomTom IndiGO platform publishes a version catalog which you can use to ensure your product uses the same versions as used by the TomTom IndiGO platform.
+Create:

-__build-logic/indigodependencies.versioncatalog.gradle.kts:__
+`build-logic/indigodependencies.versioncatalog.gradle.kts` and add:

 ```kotlin
 enableFeaturePreview("VERSION_CATALOGS")